Evolution of the Griswold Trademark

 Medium Block aka "Late Large" Logo

 Briefly, around 1955 according to dateable examples, it appears the logo was once again poised for revision.
-Only seen on a couple of pieces, this logo was essentially a smaller version of the "large block", but still larger than the "small block".
+Only seen on a few different pieces, this logo was essentially a smaller version of the "large block", but still larger than the "small block".
 This logo is known to collectors as the "medium block", or sometimes the "late large logo".
-It is theorized that this logo might have replaced the small block had Griswold not been bought out by the company which also owned Wagner.

 Griswold Medium Block or Late Large logo.